dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2938: Art helps interpret societal realities and values.
+### T2938: Their cultural contributions help us understand and interpret the world.

 |Support|
 |---|